MTurkkila/WYJA/index.md

 ### Common elements in My Positive Experiences of Writing
 * Getting good feedback or even praise
 * Sense of relevance or meaning for my writing
-* Rereading previous text and linking my own writing
+* Rereading previous text and liking my own writing

 ## Week 2